Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Cluster.md

 For example, if the UFS is HDFS, and needs special configurations specified in `core-site.xml` and `hdfs-site.xml`, specify the Alluxio property `alluxio.underfs.hdfs.configuration` directly.
-The documentation on [configuring HDFS](https://github.com/Alluxio/alluxio/blob/dora/docs/en/ufs/HDFS.md#specify-hdfs-configuration-location) suggests using the Master mount point option starting with `alluxio.master.mount.table.root.option`.
+The documentation on [configuring HDFS](https://github.com/Alluxio/alluxio/blob/dora/docs/en/ufs/HDFS.md#specify-hdfs-configuration-location) suggests using the Master mount point option starting with `alluxio.coordinator.mount.table.root.option`.
 This is currently not supported by Dora nodes.

 ## Cache storage